 Late homework and project submission are NOT allowed.
-A submission is considered on time if submitted electronically on Blackboard on or before required submission date/time.
-Once the submission link is closed, it is not reopened, and email submissions are not accepted.
+A submission is considered on time if submitted electronicallyon Blackboard on or before required submission date/time.
+It is the student's responsibility to verify that the files are correct and not corrupted as once the submission link is closed, resubmissions and email submissions are not accepted.